L\'evy Langevin Monte Carlo for sampling from heavy-tailed target distributions: Main results

 and the jumps induced by $L$.
 We set as drift coefficient

 where $\overline{F}_\mu(x):=\mu((x,\infty))$ is the tail function of the jump distribution of $L$ and $\ast$ denotes the standard convolution of two functions.
 We denote by $F_\mu$ the distribution function associated to $\mu$.
-The assumptions specified below in Subsection \ref{assumptions} imply that \eqref{ode} has a unique solution for any initial value $x\in (0,\infty)$ and by the observation that the solution to \eqref{levy langevin diffusion} is a concatenation of this deterministic path and the $L$ we conclude that it has a unique strong solution $(X_t)_{t\geq 0}$.
-As a sum of two Markov processes this process is a Markov process on $(0,\infty)$.
+The assumptions specified below in Subsection \ref{assumptions} imply that \eqref{ode} has a unique solution for any initial value $x\in (0,\infty)$, and by the observation that the solution to \eqref{levy langevin diffusion} is a concatenation of this deterministic path and the process $L$ we conclude that it has a unique strong solution $(X_t)_{t\geq 0}$.
+As such it is a Markov process, see for example \cite[Thm.
+6.4.5]{applebaum-levy-2009}.

 Before being able to explain the choice of $\phi$ we shortly recall the concept of the infinitesimal generator of a Markov process and introduce the two different notions of invariance that are relevant for this study.
 We write $\mathcal{C}_0((0,\infty))$ for the class of continuous functions on $(0,\infty)$ vanishing at infinity, and $\mathcal{C}_c^\infty((0,\infty))$ for the class of infinitely often continuously differentiable functions with compact support defined on $(0,\infty)$, a class that we refer to as \emph{test functions}.